Director of Development & Marketing

 General Position Description

-Reporting to the Executive Director (“ED”) and in partnership with the Resource Development Committee, and the Marketing Committee, the Director of Development and Marketing (“DDM”) will set and achieve annual and long-term goals, including a strategy to develop contributed income in line with the goals of Circle Program’s Strategic Plan.
-The Director of Development and Marketing will cultivate and maintain strong professional and personal relationships with the funding and donor communities, plan fundraising events, research and write grant applications, and seek new fundraising sources wherever possible.
-In partnership with the ED, the DDM will help guide strategy for all marketing/communications, and public relations messages and collateral to consistently articulate Circle Program's mission.
+Reporting to the Executive Director (“ED”) and in partnership with the Resource Development Committee, the Development & Marketing Director (“DMD”) will set and achieve annual and long-term goals, including a strategy to develop contributed income in line with the goals of Circle Program’s Strategic Plan.
+The DMD will cultivate and maintain strong professional and personal relationships with the funding and donor communities, plan fundraising events, research and write grant applications, and seek new fundraising sources wherever possible.
+In partnership with the ED, the DMD will help guide strategy for all marketing/communications, and public relations messages and collateral to consistently articulate Circle Program's mission.

 • Work closely with the Executive Director and Resource Development Committee (“RDC”) to develop and execute Circle Program’s Development Plan designed to cultivate, solicit, and steward support for the organization